 Increasingly, healthcare professionals are using technology as part of their practice, offering telemedicine, telehealth and teletherapy options to patients and clients.

-Consider teletherapy if you are concerned about missing appointments due to your schedule, frequent business travel, being housebound, or due to bad weather.
+Consider teletherapy if you do not live close enough to one of our locations to reliably attend in person, or if are concerned about missing appointments due to your schedule, frequent business travel, being housebound, or due to bad weather.
 Teletherapy is also an option for couples therapy or family therapy sessions when one or more participants is traveling, or schedules and/or geographical distance don’t allow for everyone to be in the same place at the same time.
-It is also a way to continue therapy when you are away at college or during seasons when you are out of the area.

 How does teletherapy work?